 While a court's visitation schedule is the law, the parents are always free to change their kids' visitation schedules by agreement.
 This is an important rule for every parent to remember.
 Too often, parents get hung up on whether they're following the visitation schedule to the letter, rather than making adjustments for regular bumps in the road that we get in life.
 We always counsel our clients to be as cooperative and understanding with the other side as they can possibly be, because, when they are, the kids are the ones who benefit.

 Visitation schedules can have the greatest impact on our relationships with our kids.
 You need a lawyer who will fight for your family to ensure that your kids and their relationships are protected.
 Rhoads & Armstrong can help.
-Please call 479-254-0135 for a free consultation or connect with us via our online form.
+Please call 479-254-0135 for a confidential consultation or connect with us via our online form.